A traditional style of home-cooked Lebanese food with black-eyed beans and homegrown greens.

 - 3 cloves Garlic crushed, add more if desired

-- 1 cup Dried black eyed beans soaked overnight to soften
+- 1 cup Dried black eyed beans soaked overnight in double the amount of water to soften

 Instructions

 - Soak beans overnight in water.
-Ensure water is double the amount of beans as they will swell.
-Next morning, drain out any left over water.
+Ensure the amount of water is double the amount of beans as they will swell.
+Next morning, drain out any left over water.1 cup Dried black eyed beans

-- Serve onto a serving plate and add lemon juice on top.
-Add lemon wedges on the side to use as needed.
+- Turn off the heat and squeeze some fresh lemon juice on top.
+Serve with additional lemon wedges on the side to use as needed.2 medium Lemon

 Video